Primary stage of socialism: Changing views on capitalism

 Xu Jiatun, a Party theoretician, said capitalism had changed from the days of Marx; proof of this was "the emergence of macroeconomic regulation, the welfare state, and the middle class that had ameliorated socioeconomic structures and class relations under capitalism.
 Xu concluded that capitalism had proved a more successful system than Chinese socialism, which was based on feudal ideology and institutions.
 Yu Guangyuan said Marx was wrong and that the changes within capitalism had allowed for a much greater development of the productive forces than Marx could ever think possible.
 However, the most common view was the convergence theory, whose adherents' views were published in leading media outlets throughout the country.
 The convergence theory said socialism and capitalism were becoming increasingly similar, since capitalist and socialist countries were becoming increasingly similar in economic terms; planning was taking place in capitalism, market economics was occurring in socialism, ownership and management were separated under both systems, and both had undergone similar patterns of modernization.
 On this basis, the proponents of convergence theory called on people to stop asking whether a certain technique was capitalist or socialist because it did not matter anymore.
-The end result of the convergence theory was to de-ideologize the meaning of the two terms.
+The result of the convergence theory was to de-ideologize the meaning of the two terms.